Living alone after a breakup may be the tonic you need to get you back on your own feet, start feeling better and mending your broken heart.

 Why being alone can be the best medicine for a broken heart

-Spending time alone following a breakup can empower you to feel better about yourself – and given time, bitter feelings about your past relationship can dissipate.
+Being alone after a breakup can empower you to feel better about yourself – and given time, bitter feelings about your past relationship can dissipate.

 Newly single people can embrace their alone time and use it positively as their medicine or healing time while on the road to recovery.